-Form: Business Collaboration Form ID [Provide an ID for this form so other forms can reference it (§6.1.8) Description [Provide a descriptive overview of the collaboration.]
+Form: Business Collaboration Form ID [Provide an ID for this form so other forms can reference it (§6.1.8)] Identifier [This is a unique identifier that follows the Business Process Identifier Naming Scheme.
+This can be provided when the business process description is submitted to a business process library.
+See Appendix A for a more detailed discussion.]
+Description [Provide a descriptive overview of the collaboration.]
 Partner Types [This is a list of entities that participate in the collaboration.
 These participants exchange the events that form the collaboration.]
-Authorized Roles [These are the roles that a partner must be authorized to play to issue specific transitions in the collaboration (by sending certain signals).]
-Legal steps/requirements [If any step in the collaboration has any legal standing, it should be captured here.]
-Economic consequences 11 [If any step in the collaboration has and economic consequence, it should be captured here.]
-Initial/terminal events [List the events that initiate this collaboration and how it terminates.]
+Authorized Roles [These are the roles that a partner must be authorized to play to issue specific transactions in the collaboration (by sending certain signals).]
+Legal Steps/Requirements [If any step in the collaboration has any legal standing, it should be captured here.]
+Economic Consequences [If any step in the collaboration has and economic consequence, it should be captured here.]
+Initial/Terminal Events [List the events that initiate this collaboration and how it terminates.]
 Scope [Specify the set of business actions this collaboration encapsulates.]
 Boundary [Specify the systems and users that communicate with each other over he course of this collaboration.]
 Constraints [Spell out any special constraints that are relevant to this collaboration (e.g. business scenario, pre-conditions.)]